-New York City Manslaughter in the Second Degree
+New York City Second-Degree Manslaughter Lawyer

 It should come as no surprise that prosecutors and the NYPD take homicide cases extremely seriously.
 They are usually investigated by the most competent detectives and handled by the most seasoned and experienced prosecutors.
 Consequently, whenever a person is charged with any homicide charge, the case must be given appropriate consideration.
+If you have been accused of this offense, speak with a nEw York City second-degree manslaughter lawyer.

 In New York, the most common situation in which a prosecutor charges Manslaughter in the Second Degree is what is referred to as a “Reckless Homicide.”
 What this means is that the prosecutor is not required to prove that the person actually intended to kill anyone, they just need to establish that the person’s conduct was so reckless that they knew, or should have known, that their actions caused a substantial risk of death, they acted anyway, and their actions led to a person dying.